shannonpileggi/ralphGetsTested/README.md

 # Packages

-Please install the following packages in advance of the workshop:
+Please install, or update, the following packages in advance of the workshop:

 * `usethis`, `devtools`, and `testthat`